Copper Criteria

 Snack-uterie Board

 Aka the muffin tin game.
-Handler puts treats in at least half of the slots on a muffin tin.
-Then put a tennis ball in each slot.
-The dog must remove the tennis balls (however they like) and get all of the treats.
+Placing treats in at least half of the slots on a muffin tin, the treats are then covered by placing a tennis ball in each slot.
+The dog must remove the tennis balls using any method to get all of the treats.

 Snuffle Box